Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 Also more general versions of \name{permutability} are possible, where, e.g., permutation of a one-premise rule down over a multi-premise rule like $\land$ is considered \cite{bpt}, but not required for our purposes.

-Permutability properties of the rules of our base calculus, along with proof transformations to achieve the tuple-term property required for instances of the $\exists$ rule, justify the following claim. \begin{thm}[Completeness of the \normalized calculus for $\deltazero$ formulas (Fig.~\ref{fig:dzcalc-1sided})] A $\deltazero$ formula provable in the base calculus for $\deltazero$ formulas (Def.~\ref{def:dzcalc:base}) is also provable in the \normalized calculus for $\deltazero$ formulas (Fig.~\ref{fig:dzcalc-1sided}). \end{thm}
+Permutability properties of the rules of our base calculus, along with proof transformations to achieve the tuple-term property required for instances of the $\exists$ rule, justify the following claim. \begin{thm}[Completeness of the \normalized calculus for $\deltazero$ formulas (Figure~\ref{fig:dzcalc-1sided})] A $\deltazero$ formula provable in the base calculus for $\deltazero$ formulas (Def.~\ref{def:dzcalc:base}) is also provable in the \normalized calculus for $\deltazero$ formulas (Figure~\ref{fig:dzcalc-1sided}). \end{thm}

 \begin{proof} Figure~\ref{fig:proc:normalize} shows a procedure for translating a proof in the base calculus to a proof in the \normalized calculus.
 Both proofs have the same bottom sequent, that is, prove the same $\deltazero$ formula.
 For step~\ref{proc:normalize:step:pre} of the procedure it is evident that the result is still a legal proof with the same bottom sequent and is in \ALruledominated form.